timbertson/ambl/README.md

  - will juggling many wasm modules in order to define build rules be fast enough to rival bazel?
  - how nice will it be to compose build logic implemented in different languages?
  - can we provide static typing for the boundaries between modules, or will it have to resort to untyped JSON-like strucures?
-   - something like capnp can be cross-language, but integrating it with the build process may be more trouble than it's worth
+   - something like capnp can be cross-language, but integrating it with the build process may be more amblble than it's worth
  - how to represent build rules such that changing one rule doesn't invalidate too many unrelated rules

 # Motivation / goals:

-This section describes how trou differs from other similar build systems.
+This section describes how ambl differs from other similar build systems.
 I'm not an expert in all these other build systems, so my comparisons may be patchy at times.

 ### Hermetic (sandoxed) builds